EcoDynIZW/imageseg/README.md

 # imageseg
 R package for deep learning image segmentation using U-Net model architecture, implemented in Keras and TensorFlow.
-It provides pre-trained models for forest structural metrics (canopy density, and understory vegetation density) and a workflow to apply these on custom images.
+It provides pre-trained models for forest structural metrics (canopy density and understory vegetation density) and a workflow to apply these on custom images.

-In addition, it provides a workflow for easily creating model input and model architectures for general-purpose image segmentation, based on grayscale or color images, and providing binary or multi-class image segmentation.
+In addition, it provides a workflow for easily creating model input and model architectures for general-purpose image segmentation based on the U-net architecture.
+Model can be trained on grayscale or color images, and can provide binary or multi-class image segmentation as output.

 # Installation